al-amin90/book-review/README.md

 ## Features and Characteristics

 - Book Reviews: Access a vast collection of book reviews to discover your next read.
-- when data load it show loader
+- When data load it show loader
 - Book Storage: Store and organize your read and wishlist books for easy access and management.
 - It's a responsive website, where user can use any platform
 - Online Store: Browse through our bookstore, where you can purchase a wide selection of books.